 The losses between floors of a building are determined by the external dimensions and materials of the building, as well as the type of construction used to create the floors and the external surroundings.
-Even the number of windows in a building and the presence of tinting can impact the loss between floors.
+Even the number of windows in a building and the presence of tinting (which attenuates radio energy) can impact the loss between floors.
+It can be seen that for all three buildings, the attenuation between one floors of the building is greater than the incremental attenuation caused by each additional floor.
+After about five or six floor separations, very little additional path loss is experienced.

-Log-distance Path Loss Model
+Log-distance Path Loss Model: